-Course grades and attendance are available 24 hours a day, 7 days a week on Canvas.
-ASU Mid-South also identifies both a five (5) week and a ten (10) week interim grade checkpoint each full fall and spring semester.
-Students who have earned a grade of "D" or "F" for a course at an interim grade checkpoint should schedule a conference with the instructor to discuss how their performance can be improved and work with a Dr. Barbara C. Baxter Learning Success Center counselor to identify available learning support resources.
+Course grades and attendance are available 24 hours a day, 7 days a week via Canvas.
+ASU Mid-South also identifies both a five (5) week and ten (10) week interim grade checkpoint each full fall and spring semester.
+Students who have earned a grade of "D" or "F" for a course at an interim grade checkpoint should schedule a conference with the instructor to discuss how their performance can be improved and work with a Dr. Barbara C. Baxter Learning Success Center Academic Coach for additional tutoring and study strategies.
 Interim grades are not recorded on students' transcripts.